mrtgst/bashbreak/README.md

 `bashbreak` is a lightweight program that reminds you to take regular breaks.

-Taking regular breaks increases focus and prevents repetitive strain injury; it's good for you, but easy to forget, so `bashbreak` reminds you to take a break and move around regularly.
+Taking regular breaks increases focus and prevents repetitive strain injury; it's good for you, but easy to forget. `bashbreak` reminds you to take a break and move around regularly.

 ## Instructions